Ashutosh-Maharana/sports_crowdfunding/README.md

 Key Files - Codes, Datasets
 ---
 Codes
-* [main.py](/code/main.py) is the Python file used to scrape the data from main page of the website https://sportfunder.com
+* [main.py](/code/data_scraping/main.py) is the Python file used to scrape the data from main page of the website https://sportfunder.com
-* [campaign.py](/code/campaign.py) is the Python file used to scrape more details of each campaign after going into individual campaign pages
+* [campaign.py](/code/data_scraping/campaign.py) is the Python file used to scrape more details of each campaign after going into individual campaign pages
-* [data_cleaning.py](/code/data_cleaning.py) is the Python file used for cleaning and transformation of scraped data and analysis of missing values
+* [data_cleaning.py](code/data_cleaning/data_cleaning.py) is the Python file used for cleaning and transformation of scraped data and analysis of missing values
-* [exploratory_data_analysis.py](/code/exploratory_data_analysis.py) is the Python file used for generating visualizations and analyzing final data
+* [exploratory_data_analysis.py](/code/deliverable_1_analysis/exploratory_data_analysis.py) is the Python file used for generating visualizations and analyzing final data
-* [narcissism.py](/code/narcissism.py) is the Python file used for cleaning the text of the campaign stories and generating the raw word count scores for narcissism dimensions
+* [narcissism.py](/code/deliverable_1_analysis/narcissism.py) is the Python file used for cleaning the text of the campaign stories and generating the raw word count scores for narcissism dimensions
-* [data_consolidation.py](/code/data_consolidation.py) is the Python file used for merging multiple dataframes, dropping columns with missing values, generating final narcissism word counts
+* [data_consolidation.py](/code/data_cleaning/data_consolidation.py) is the Python file used for merging multiple dataframes, dropping columns with missing values, generating final narcissism word counts
-* [factor_analys.R](/code/factor_analysis.R) is the R file used for data reduction - factor analysis of narcissism word counts
+* [factor_analys.R](/code/deliverable_1_analysis/factor_analysis.R) is the R file used for data reduction - factor analysis of narcissism word counts
+* [text_analysis.R](/code/text_analysis/text_analysis.R)is the R file used for sentiment analysis - creates new datasets with sentiment-specific word counts.
+* [sentiment_analysis.R](/code/text_analysis/sentiment_analysis.R)is the R file used for sentiment classification
+* [topic_modeling.py](/code/text_analysis/topic_modeling.py)is the Python file used for topic modelling - built LDA model to identify topics and generated visualizations for topics
+* [named_entity_recognition.py](/code/text_analysis/named_entity_recognition.py)is the R file used for named entity recognition where entities were extracted for every story
+* [data_sampling.R](/code/data_analysis/data_sampling.R)is the R file used for performing Stratified sampling and generate train, test datasets
+* [classification_analysis.py](/code/data_analysis/classification_analysis.py)is the Python file used to build neural network models for different combinations of activation functions and hidden layers
+* [parameter_estimation.R](/code/data_analysis/parameter_estimation.R)is the R file used to build and assess the assumptions of logistic regression, decision tree models

 ---
 Data tables and Data dictionary